hudl/data-docs/style/hudl_sql_style_guide.md

 * __Ephemeral__
   - Use for very light-weight transformations that are early on in your DAG
-  - Use when code will be re-used in multiple files to help keep code DRY (do not repeat yourself).
+  - Use when code will be re-used in multiple files to help keep code DRY.
 However, if this code won’t be re-used, consider making it a       CTE rather than it’s own file.
   - Should be used when the piece of logic needs to be referenced in multiple downstream files.
   - This data should not need to be queried by end users and only needs to be referenced for the purposes of data modeling